In This Guide

 Sometimes it can be hard to tell if a hot spot is improving.
 One way to keep track is to take a picture of the hot spot once a day for comparison.

-- If your dog doesn’t seem any better and is still itchy after two days of hot spot treatment
+- Your dog doesn’t seem any better and is still itchy after two days of hot spot treatment

-- If the hot spot improves and then it gets worse
+- The hot spot improves and then it gets worse

 Hotspots can mimic other skin conditions like mites, so your vet should take another look to determine what’s going on.
 They may prescribe oral steroids or other anti-itching medication and oral antibiotics.